anmaped/rmtld3synth/readme.md

 ### Tarball binaries for Windows

 Let us begin by an overview of a simple monitoring case generation by the `rmtld3synth` tool, using as basis the use case [one](http://rawgit.com/cistergit/rmtld3synth/master/doc/usecase1.html).
-The config file named [`config`](/bin/config?raw=true) contains the output formula ready to be supplied to `rmtld3synth`.
-It can be executed by typing [`rmtld3synthcpp.exe`](/bin/rmtld3synthcpp.exe?raw=true) in the windows shell and accordingly supplying the config file in the same path used for the invocation of the tool.
+The config file named [`usecaseone`](/bin/config?raw=true) contains the output formula ready to be supplied to `rmtld3synth`.
+It can be executed by typing [`./rmtld3synth.exe -n usecaseone`](/bin/rmtld3synthcpp.exe?raw=true) in the windows shell and accordingly supplying the config file in the same path used for the invocation of the tool.

 Note that the `rmtld3synth` can execute without any argument only guided by the configuration file.
 In this case, the `monitor_set1` folder containing the source files of the monitor of the use case one is created.
-Now, the monitor is ready to be compiled with gcc or other "compatible" c/c++ compiler and then deployed in the target system.
+Now, the monitor is ready to be compiled with gcc or other "compatible" C/C++ compiler and then deployed in the target system.
 At the present moment only C++ synthesis is supported but we want to include Ada in this bag.

 ### Building with make